 - Peppermint extract- To give these cookies an extra peppermint boost, add peppermint extract to pair with the crushed peppermint candy taste.

-- Flour- All purpose flour is best for this recipe.
-Make sure not to pack it down while measuring out.
+- Flour- Make sure not to pack it down while measuring out.

-- White Chocolate Melting Wafers- Use high quality melting wafers to have a good dipping consistency.
+- White Chocolate Melting Wafers- Use high-quality melting wafers to have a good dipping consistency.
 You can also use almond bark.
-My favorite are the Ghirardelli white chocolate melting wafers.
+My favorite is the Ghirardelli white chocolate melting wafers.

 - Peppermint candy- Use a bag and rolling pin, or a food processor, to crush into small bits.